MetPX/wmo_mesh/README.rst

    there will be imagery and Canadian XML's and in a completely different directory tree that is much more difficult to clean.

+   Note that the *source* field is set, in this feed, to *UCAR-UNIDATA*, which is the local name in ECCC for this data source.
+One would expect the CCCC of the centre injecting the data to be provided in this field.

 4. Does it work?

    Hard to tell.
 If you set up passwordless ssh between the nodes, you can generate some gross level reports like so::